RobertGregg/CellularPotts.jl/README.md

 ## Want to Contribute?

-Careful attention has been taken to ensure this package is as performant as I can possibly make it, however, if you spot something egregious in the package, feel free to raise an issue or pull request.

-Also of note, **this package is still in development and is not currently recommended for general use**.
-However, still feel free to try it and give suggestions if you're curious.
+If you want to suggest new features or improvements to make CellularPotts.jl better, feel free to submit an issue or pull request.
+Please also report any bugs you may stumble upon and I will try my best to fix them.
+I've tried to ensure that this package is as performant as possible, but I welcome any improvements you might have!

 ## How to Cite